IBM Data Recovery

 If you notice any issue or data becomes inaccessible, do not try to fix the problem yourself.
 You may think about using some software but remember that an unsuccessful attempt could make things worse and may make it harder for us to recover your data.
 To prevent further damage, turn off the system, and contact us!

 What is the diagnosis process and why is it important?

 When we receive any storage device for recovering lost data, our experts first perform an extensive analysis of the device to determine its condition.
 This helps us in determining whether the problem is physical (hardware), logical (software), or both.
 The entire diagnosis process helps our team to find out the reasons and severity of data loss to provide the client with an exact cost of data recovery.

 At Platinum Data Recovery, we have invested in state-of-art equipment to ensure quick and effective data recovery.
-Regardless of the make and model of your storage media, we know the best techniques to recover data from most hard drives and other storage devices.
+Regardless of the make and model of your storage media, we know the best techniques to recover data from most hard drives, including IBM and other storage devices.
 Our data recovery specialists operate in certified ISO 5 Class 100 cleanrooms that maintains less than one hundred particles larger than 0.5 microns in each cubic foot of air space.

 IBM (The International Business Machines Corporation), was founded in 1911 originally as the Computing Tabulating Recording Company, or CTR.
 In 1924, International Business Machines was adopted.
 A common nickname for the company as well as Big Blue, as they are known for using the color blue in their packaging, logo and most products.